fredhutchio/git_github_intro/class3.md

 ## Ignoring things

 * sometimes backup files are created by other programs, or intermediate files we don't want to track
-* create dummy files
+* create dummy files:

-* `mkdir results`, `touch a.dat b.dat c.dat results/a.out results/b.out`
+		mkdir results
+		touch temp.dat output.dat results/a.txt results/b.txt
+		git status

-* `git status`: lots of stuff needs to be committed, but we don't want to!
+Lots of stuff needs to be committed, but we don't want to!
-* `vi .gitignore`, add `*.dat` and `results/`
-* `git status`: now .gitignore is the only thing there!
+		nano .gitignore`

+Then add the following content to the file:

+		temp.dat
+		results/
+		git status

+What files remain to be tracked?

+		git add .gitignore output.dat
-* `git add .gitignore`, `git commit -m “add ignore file”`, `git status`
+		git commit -m “add ignore file”
-* `git add a.dat`: error
-* `git status --ignored`
+		git status

+What happens if we try to now add an ignored file?

+		git add a.dat

+View all ignored files:

+		git status --ignored

-* Challenge: Ignoring files that have already been committed retains the file in the git log.
+**Challenge:** Ignoring files that have already been committed retains the file in the git log.
 How could we remove these completely from the repo? https://help.github.com/articles/removing-sensitive-data-from-a-repository/

 ## Publishing local repository to GitHub